Quick answer

 What nutrients does Chickpeas provide for babies?

-Chickpeas provides nutrients like fibre, iron, folate, protein that support babies' growth and development.
+Chickpeas provides nutrients like fibre, vitamin C, iron, folate that support babies' growth and development.

 How long can I store Chickpeas for babies?